Conditions of Residency for MRS Accommodation sites

 Monash Residential Services (MRS) provides a living and learning environment for the Monash University Community in which residents are required to act with the best interests of fellow residents in mind.

-As a member of this residential community, residents' behaviour should not impact adversely on the living environment of the Monash Residential Services’ community.
+As a member of the MRS residential community, residents' behaviour should not impact adversely on the living environment of the MRS community.

 Tolerance, acceptance, and respect for others and their rights and freedoms are a primary concern, as is the protection of their health, wellbeing, and personal safety.
 Living in a residential community requires an attitude of acceptance, an ability to compromise and seek the common ground and for all residents to contribute to and support a residential community that meets the MRS Mission Goals.

 The establishment and maintenance of a strong sense of community requires careful thought and deliberation by all members of the residential community.
 Questions which we ask members of the residential community are:

 - What are behaviours which I require of others in a community, and what behaviours of mine should they reasonably expect (knowing there will always be compromises in both my expectations of myself and of others)?